danhir/jenkins_deployment_as_code/README.md

 1. Start jenkins container.
 2. Manually install or update plugins through the UI.
-3. Restart jenkins to verify it's still working.
+* Restart jenkins to verify it's still working.
-4. Copy output of the following command to `plugins.txt` file (located in this repository):
+* Copy output of the following command to `plugins.txt` file (located in this repository):

         curl -s http://localhost:8080/pluginManager/api/json?depth=1 \
           | jq -r '.plugins[] | "\(.shortName):\(.version)"' \
           | sort

+2. Alternatively: Write the name and version of the desired plugin to plugins.txt file and it will be downloaded and installed automatically.

-5. Rebuild docker image and start a new containers to verify new plugins have been installed:
+3. Rebuild docker image and start a new containers to verify new plugins have been installed:

         docker-compose down
         docker-compose build
         docker-compose up

+### Clean reboot
 To completeley clean and rebuild everything run this command:

         docker-compose down && docker-compose build --no-cache && docker-compose up --force-recreate